craftcms/cms/docs/templating/craft.sections.md

 # `craft.sections`

-{intro} You can get info about your site’s sections using `craft.sections`.
+You can get info about your site’s sections using `craft.sections`.

 ## Methods